 A central question in Fincher may be, is a machine gun a

 Definition - machine guns.
 First, let us define a "machine

 gun."
 A machine gun is a type of firearm that reloads itself

 from an ammunition feeding device and continues to fire as long as

 ammunition is available and the trigger device is activated.

-releasing the trigger after a few rounds have fired.
-Machine guns are sometimes called
+releasing the trigger after a few rounds have been fired.

-and press it again.
+release the trigger and press it again.

 Most machine guns are a type of rifle, in that they have spiraled

 grooves cut into the inside of the barrel, called rifling, to

 Shotguns do not have rifling, because they are designed to throw a